scalableminds/webknossos/docs/tracing_ui.md

 Most keyboard shortcuts take the active node into context.
 Operations on whole trees, e.g. splitting or merging trees, follow the same pattern.

-Skeleton annotations can contain one or many trees consiting of several nodes all the way to millions of nodes.
+Skeleton annotations can contain one or many trees consisting of several nodes all the way to millions of nodes.
 Users can add comments to each node to mark important positions or easily select them from a list of comments for later usage.
 Comments are organized in the `Comments` tab on the right-hand side of the screen.
 The `Tree Viewer` tab on the right-hand side menu displays a 2D simplified tree representation of the currently active tree.